GADH2022/supervised-machine-learning/README.md

 We can see Logistic regression is also consistent with 99% with scaled data or test data.
 My prediction in the begining was wrong.
 A forest is less interpretable than a single decision tree.
 Single trees may be visualized as a sequence of decisions.
 A trained forest may require significant memory for storage, due to the need for retaining the information from several hundred individual trees.
 So I conclude both Random Forest Model and Logistic Regression model suits for this data.
-But I prefer Logistic Regresssion than RandomForest model.
+But I prefer Logistic Regresssion than RandomForest model,because the time taking to process Random Forest model is more than logistic Regression.